Why a Register of

 We’re creating a School for Tradeswomen for women to train in DIY and higher levels of skilled trades and a Trust Fund to support women and their families while they train at a higher level.

-We’re already planning courses for a Refuge in West Yorkshire and are in conversation with organisations that support women all over UK to make these available more widely.
+We’re already planning courses for women fleeing domestic abuse in West Yorkshire and are in conversation with organisations that support women all over UK to make these available more widely.

 We actively support tradeswomen to act as role models, inspiring women and children while they’re in their homes.
 To increase the numbers of tradeswomen, we need more role models who encourage more women to join us in skilled trades.

 Central to our customer service standards is the provision of a safe service that works for the most vulnerable householders.

 While we make no assumptions about our customers, our services are designed to work for people who feel vulnerable.
 We believe if they work for this group, they work for everyone.

 Our verification process is strict and thorough, and our systems (kindly donated by Commusoft) allow us to track exactly where tradeswomen are, giving them and householders an additional layer of safety.

 We’re also working with organisations that support survivors of domestic abuse to ensure our processes and training meet their requirements.

 We believe these high standards benefit all householders and all tradespeople.